cogentcore/core/README.md

 * also that changed flag on prefs would be reassuring to know that save actually worked..

-* treeview key focus not working
-* getting "edit done" events from tab in completer again..

 * textfield should scroll layout so that *cursor* is always in view, when editing..

 * maybe go ahead and add blinky cursor - not hard.

 * fileview should add extension to filename if only one extension provided, if user types in a new filename..

-* having menubar then toolbar seems potentially kind of confusing?  on X11, top-menu uses same color as windowbar, so it merges in with that.  what does windows do?  mac doesn't have that problem (unless you turn on local menus).
-  Also word, chrome etc don't use a gradient-styled toolbar.

 * fix text scroll rendering finally